cpc1992/UnusualOptionFlow/README.md

 Live site: https://unusual-option-flow.vercel.app

+Note: All API calls and scraping functionality was turned off in June 2022.

 ## Description

 The app uses the Discord API to pull in unusual stock option purchases and scrapes Yahoo Finance for company earnings data.